Dra-Sama/MangaBot/README.md

 `API_HASH` - Get this value from [my.telegram.org](https://my.telegram.org/apps)

+`CACHE_CHANNEL` - Channel that will be used to only ask for a chapter once

 `CHANNEL` - [Optional] Create a new channel (public), copy username wihtout t.me/

 `DATABASE_URL_PRIMARY` - [Optional] Will be used as database url.
 If not given heroku database will be used instead.
 Get this value from [Elephantsql](https://elephantsql.com/)